knpuniversity/javascript/knpu/ep4-reactjs/deleting-items.md

 This will work... but!
 You might also notice another, familiar problem.
-Because the *new* state depends on the existing state, we should pass `setState()` a callback to avoid *potential* race conditions with state being set at almost the same moment.
+Because the *new* state depends on the existing state, we should pass `setState()` a callback to avoid a *possible* race condition with state being set at almost the same moment.

 Call, `this.setState()` again, but with a callback that receives a `prevState` argument.
 Copy the object from below, delete all of that code, and *return* this from our callback.

 That's it!
 Let's try it!
-Refresh and... click the trash!
-It's gone! we got it!
+Refresh and... click that trash!
+It's gone!
+We got it!
-And, because React is *awesome*, there is *no* doubt that if I add a new item and try to delete it... yep - it works too.
+And because React is *awesome*, there is *no* doubt that if I add a new item and try to delete it... yep - it works too.
 Because everything is based on state, there are no surprises.